maxmelnick/maxmelnick.github.io/_posts/2016-05-18-predicting-oscar-nominations.md

 Here are some quick thoughts on how I may be able to improve the model in the future:

 - Experiment with models other than linear regression (e.g., reformulate the problem as a classification problem and use different classification algorithms on the data)
-- Focus analysis on subset of Oscar nomination categories to avoid differences in categories (e.g., Best Picture vs. Best Score)
+- Focus analysis on a subset of Oscar nomination categories to avoid differences in categories (e.g., Best Picture vs. Best Score)
 - Add additional historical Oscar nominations/wins for full cast (not just director)
 - Research techniques from other Oscar prediction analyses